 Fine Gael has been accused of having a “poke in the eye of unionists” after the party’s outspoken support for the Brexit withdrawal deal.

-Unionists visited the Fine Gael Ard Fheis this weekend and told ministers in a debate on the North that a bad deal would be “catastrophic” for all concerned.
+Unionists at the weekend’s ard fheis told ministers during a debate on the North that a bad deal would be “catastrophic” for all concerned.

-Ulster Unionist Party leader Robin Swann told a room of Fine Gael delegates that nobody wanted to see new infrastructure along the border.
+Ulster Unionist Party leader Robert Swann said nobody wanted to see new infrastructure along the border.

 However, a border along the sea for the North would be a “direct challenge” to the Good Friday Agreement, he claimed.